kaby76/swigged.llvm/README.md

 download the package from NuGet (https://www.nuget.org/packages/swigged.llvm) and add the package "swigged.llvm" from the nuget package manager console.

+#### Further settings for all platforms

 Set up the build of your C# application with Platform = "AnyCPU", Configuration = "Debug" or "Release".
-In the Properties for the application, un-check "Prefer 32-bit" to run as 64-bit app.
+You can do this in VS 2017 in the Properties for the
+application: un-check "Prefer 32-bit" to run as 64-bit app.

-You should not have to copy swigged.llvm.native.dll to the executable directory.
-However, if your program is having problems with finding the dll, copy the swigged-llvm-native.dll from the appropriate target from the packages/ directory.

 # Example #